celsonery/kubernetes-docs/docs/docker/01-docker.md

-# Documentação sobre docker.
+# About docker.

-Consiga todas as informações necessárias em [Docker para desenvolvedores](https://github.com/celsonery/docker-para-desenvolvedores) ou na própria documentação oficial [Docker.com](https://www.docker.com/)
+Get all need information in [Docker for developers](https://github.com/celsonery/docker-para-desenvolvedores) or in the oficial documentation [Docker.com](https://www.docker.com/)